kshatos/blog-source/README.md

 # blog-source
 ### About
-This repo contains the static site generation source for the blog I host on my github pages.
+This repo contains the static site generation source for the blog I host on my github.

 The site is currently generated using Hugo and the contrast-hugo theme.

 [Hugo](https://gohugo.io/)
 [contrast-hugo](https://github.com/niklasbuschmann/contrast-hugo/tree/9b3ec3d0243d3076342e53bbdcc6579265eb1cb6)